 Sometimes called “dual credit”, “dual enrollment”, or “college in the schools”, concurrent enrollment partnerships differ from other models of dual enrollment because high school instructors teach the college courses.

-Itasca Community College is a member of the National Alliance of Concurrent Enrollment Partnerships (NACEP).
+Itasca Community College is accredited by the National Alliance of Concurrent Enrollment Partnerships (NACEP).
 Read more about concurrent enrollment at the National Alliance of Concurrent Enrollment Partnerships.

 A listing or our current high school partners and map of our service area can be found on our High School Partners page.